elastisys/compliantkubernetes/docs/adr/0018-use-probe-to-measure-internal-uptime.md

-# Use Probe to Measure Uptime of Internal Compliant Kubernetes Services
+# Use Probe to Measure Uptime of Internal Welkin Services

 - Status: accepted
 - Deciders: Cristian, Lucian, Ravi